 So you have had your first DSLR camera for a month or two now and you are very excited about using it.
-If you are new to photography, there will be a lot to learn and try.
+If you are new to photography, there will be a lot to learn and try (see some of our beginners' photography tutorials to get started).
 Being a beginner in photography, you are bound to make mistakes too.
 In this post, we'll take a look at some of the most common mistakes and how you can avoid them.

 1. Incorrect Exposure Due to Changing Light

 Whenever you are shooting outdoors, the light will change and clouds will move, which will affect your exposure.
 This means that you’ll need to be aware of that and adjust your camera settings accordingly.
 You don’t want to end up with over exposed or under exposed images at the end of the day.
 If you have set your camera to Manual or some of the Semi Manual modes, make sure you are aware of the lightning conditions around you at all times and compensate accordingly for it.